Norm relations for CM points on modular curves: Introduction

 \subsection{Acknowledgements}

-This note is based on the author's thesis work done at Harvard University.
-It was originally inspired by the combinatorial relationship between the test data constructed in \cite[\S 7]{Anticyclo} and the coefficients of the standard Hecke polynomial of $ \GL_{n} $.
-The author is grateful to Barry Mazur for encouragement and for careful reading of earlier drafts, and to Lillian Pierce for her insightful feedback on improving the exposition.
+This article is based on the author’s thesis work carried out at Harvard University.
+It was originally inspired by a combinatorial relationship between the test data constructed in \cite[\S 7]{Anticyclo} and the coefficients of the standard Hecke polynomial of $\GL_{n}$.
+The author is deeply grateful to Barry Mazur for his encouragement and for his careful reading of earlier drafts, and to Lillian Pierce for her insightful feedback on improving the exposition.
 While working through various sign–convention issues, the author benefited greatly from discussions with Christophe Cornut, Andrew Graham, and Antonio Cauchi, and is grateful to them for their valuable insights.
 The author also wishes to thank the referees for their diligent reading of this paper and for their numerous helpful comments, which substantially improved the writing and broadened the scope of this work.